Chia-Network/chialisp-web/docs/ref/clvm.md

 ((50 0x9496e8abd4a5b09f10b71e43b779f7ed8d5c1c92e3c5a6b70cd78bc2fb32347cc5fdca3f6acafb143f185029cd422010 0x87f20f182aa0b488027d678fd1cdb63f9fb583347cbf2744d2e7f5ae5ab49102) (51 0x29cb0f26ad9d625d451068390f0b446efdc0f0024f7354ad70f0f677daa7a9f1 0x00eb28b0f400) (51 0xf56f5af041272572fe528e794c364fbe2be444ab77de62a1796772804a4c9fef 0x00da20034f7c) (60 0x48c2db108c24bf3192913b6cd5bca66688a9b2fc0e1821e306f7b01848a7b24d))
 ```

-The cost of this program was 39,652.
+The cost of this program was 39 652.
 However, there are three important things to note here:
 1. This only gives the program cost of executing the CLVM code.
-It does not include the per-byte cost of 12,000.
+It does not include the per-byte cost of 12 000.
 Let's calculate that cost now.
-  * The serialized puzzle (before running `opd`) is 582 characters, or 291 bytes (2 characters per byte)
+  * The serialized puzzle (before running `opd`) is 582 hexadecimal digits, or 291 bytes (2 digits per byte)
-  * The serialized solution is 278 characters, or 139 bytes
+  * The serialized solution is 278 digits, or 139 bytes
   * The sum of these two is 430 bytes.
-With a cost of 12,000 per byte, the program's size cost is 5,160,000
+With a cost of 12 000 per byte, the program's size cost is 5 160 000
 2. This cost does not include the CLVM conditions, specifically condition 50 (AGG_SIG_ME) and 51 (CREATE_COIN)
-  * AGG_SIG_ME cost is 1,200,000
+  * AGG_SIG_ME cost is 1 200 000
-  * CREATE_COIN cost is 1,800,000 per coin, and there were two coins
+  * CREATE_COIN cost is 1 800 000 per coin, and there were two coins
-  * The total condition cost is 4,800,000
+  * The total condition cost is 4 800 000
 3. Another coin was spent in the same transaction, which is not included here

 Let's run the same commands to figure out the cost of the other coin spend: